Fulk III of Anjou: Family

 Fulk was the son of Geoffrey I of Anjou, also known as Geoffrey Grisegonelle, and Adele of Meaux, daughter of Robert of Vermandois, Count of Meaux and Troyes, and Adelaide of Burgundy.
 He had an older sister, Ermengarde-Gerberga of Anjou, who married Conan of Brittany, and a younger brother, Geoffrey.
 A half-brother, Maurice, was born in 980.

-Fulk married Elisabeth of Vendôme (c.
-979–999), daughter of Count Bouchard of Vendôme, and they had one daughter, Adèle, who married Bodon, son of Landry, Count of Nevers.
+Fulk married Elisabeth (c.
+979–999), daughter of Count Bouchard I of Vendôme, and they had one daughter, Adèle, who married Bodon, son of Landry, Count of Nevers.
 Their eldest son, Bouchard, inherited Vendôme.
 There are varied stories regarding Elisabeth's death.
 One story was recounted in the Chronicles of Saint-Florent: Elisabeth occupied the citadel at Angers with some supporters and while under siege from Fulk, she fell from a great height, and then was burnt at the stake for adultery.
-Another story, is that Nerra trumped up these charges of adultery, seeking to be rid of Elisabeth, because she had not given him a son.
+Another story is that Nerra trumped up these charges of adultery, seeking to be rid of Elisabeth, because she had not given him a son.
 By age 20, she had only given birth to a daughter, and appeared to be sterile, as no other pregnancies occurred in the continuing years of their marriage.
-According to the account given in La Chronique de Saint Aubin d'Angers, cited in Ina Caro's book, The Road from the Past, he "had her tried at an ecclesiastical court in Angers, by judges he knew would convict her; then he had her dressed in her gaiest clothes and personally led her out to be burned at the stake in the square in front of the cathedral."
+According to the account given in La Chronique de Saint Aubin d'Angers, he "had her tried at an ecclesiastical court in Angers, by judges he knew would convict her; then he had her dressed in her gaiest clothes and personally led her out to be burned at the stake in the square in front of the cathedral."

-Fulk subsequently married Hildegarde of Sundgau, whose family was from Lorraine, around December 1005.
+Fulk subsequently married Hildegarde, daughter of Duke Theodoric I of Upper Lorraine, around December 1005.
 They had two children: